jrasmussen-beardsleyk12/student-point-tracker/docs/data-formats.md

 Since there are quite a few moving pieces of data within this project, it's prudent to go ahead and document every single one of them, and how they are used.

+## Config

+The configuration of the entire application is contained within `app.yaml` at the root of the system.
+An `app.example.yaml` is provided to help craft this file as needed.

+### Tasks

+Within your config you are able to define different tasks that should be executed within the system.

+Every single task should contain the following properties:

+* `name`: The human readable name for the task.
+* `schedule`: When you'd like the task to execute.
+* `action`: The action that should be taken during this task.

+Many `action`s are built-in to make them easier, such as:

+* `importUsers`: This task is able to preform an import of users into the database.
+It is required to also specify a `file` property, this file should be a CSV matching the "Student Import" section of data.

+There are also many supported values for the `schedule` such as:

+* `startup`: This causes the task to run immediatly on startup.
+* `shutdown`: This causes the task to run once the application is shutting down.
+Keep in mind this task will run during any event that causes a shutdown.
+Including if the program has crashed, a successful run of this task is never guaranteed.

 ## Student Import

 The student import file is used (for now during startup) to import a CSV of users into the database.